Protect your enterprise data using Windows Information Protection (WIP)

-You can select specific apps that can access enterprise data, called "allowed apps" that are clearly recognizable to employees.
+You can protect specific apps that can access enterprise data that are clearly recognizable to employees.
 You can also stop non-protected apps from accessing enterprise data.

 Your employees won't have their work otherwise interrupted while switching between personal and enterprise apps while the enterprise policies are in place.
 Switching environments or signing in multiple times isn't required.

-Enterprise data is automatically encrypted after it’s loaded on a device from an enterprise source or if an employee marks the data as corporate.
-Then, when the enterprise data is written to disk, WIP uses the Windows-provided Encrypting File System (EFS) to protect it and associate it with your enterprise identity.
+Enterprise data is automatically encrypted after it's loaded on a device from an enterprise source or if an employee marks the data as corporate.
+Then, when the enterprise data is written to disk, Windows Information Protection uses the Windows-provided Encrypting File System (EFS) to protect it and associate it with your enterprise identity.

 For info about how to collect your audit log files, see How to collect Windows Information Protection (WIP) audit event logs.

-You can set your WIP policy to use 1 of 4 protection and management modes:
+You can set your Windows Information Protection policy to use 1 of 4 protection and management modes:

 After you turn off WIP, an attempt is made to decrypt any WIP-tagged files on the locally attached drives.
-Be aware that your previous decryption and policy info isn’t automatically reapplied if you turn WIP protection back on.
+Be aware that your previous decryption and policy info isn't automatically reapplied if you turn Windows Information Protection back on.